barryclark/jekyll-now/_posts/2018-10-19-Learning-Git-and-GitHub.md

 There is an awesome website [gitignore.io](https://www.gitignore.io/) which helps you to create such files.
 Suppose you do not want any extra files that show up with python(eg. `*.pyc`)/mac (eg `.DS_Store`), you can just enter `python` and `macOS` on the website to generate the `.gitignore` file [gitignore.io/api/macos,python](https://www.gitignore.io/api/macos,python)
 You can simply do `subl .gitignore` to open a new file and copy paste the contents from the website.
 As soon as you add that to git tracking (`git add .gitignore`), you will see that all the other extension files which you wanted to get rid of and were being shown in untracked section, vanish! :D

+### Ignore certain extension files
+Adding the line `*.ext` in the `.gitignore` file will work.
+But, there is a small catch, if you already have commited a file with the same extension, then git will still continue to track it.
+In this scenario, if you want to remove that file and stop git from tracking it, run the command `git rm --cached <FileName>`

 # Few Extras :)
 * `git diff --color-words` to see the changes in words instead of sentences
 * `git checkout commitHash` to temporarily switch to a branch at that particular commit, helps in testing